 Another way to think about Sys.
-(1) is to imagine a point having coordinates $\theta_1(t)$ and $\theta_2(t)$ on a surface of a torus as shown in Fig. 2.
+(1) is to imagine a point having coordinates $\theta_1(t)$ and $\theta_2(t)$ on a surface of a torus as shown in Fig. 2 (Left).
 But since the curved surface of a torus makes it hard to draw phase portraits, we prefer to use an equivalent representation: a square with 2π -periodic boundary conditions.
-Then if a trajectory runs off an edge, it magically reappears on the opposite edge, see Fig. 2.
+Then if a trajectory runs off an edge, it magically reappears on the opposite edge, as shown in Fig. 2 (Right).